-She enjoys an international career as one of the most important artists of today, dividing her time between recitals and opera in Europe, North America and the Far East.
-She is acclaimed as one of the foremost interpreters of Richard Strauss and Mozart.
+Austrian mezzo-soprano Angelika Kirchschlager enjoys an international career dividing her time between recitals and opera in Europe, North America and the Far East.
+She is internationally recognized as one of the foremost interpreters of Richard Strauss and Mozart.
 As a celebrated recitalist and concert performer her repertoire ranges from Bach, Berlioz, Brahms, Debussy, Dvorak, Korngold, Mahler, Mendelssohn and Ravel to Rossini, Schubert, Schumann, Weill and Wolf.

 In 2007 the Austrian government awarded Angelika the title of Kammersängerin for her outstanding contributions to the Vienna State Opera.
 In 2009 she became an Honorary Member of the Royal Academy of Music in London.
 In 2013 she won the BBC Music Magazine Award for her recording of Liszt and received the prestigious European Cultural Award for her contributions to classical music on stage and as a teacher keeping the fascination of classical music alive for the younger generation.

 Highlights of the 2018/19 season include Mrs Lovett Sweeney Todd for Opernhaus Zurich; Mrs Muskat in Johanna Doderer’s Liliom for Staatstheater am Gärtnerplatz Munich; a performance of Winterreise at the Wiener Staatsoper with Julius Drake and other major European recital dates including the Opernhaus Zurich.